What is not covered by your Car insurance policy?

 Any damage or loss to the car caused due to an accident when the insured driver/owner of the car is under the influence of alcohol, drugs or any other intoxicating substance is not covered under the car insurance policy.
 Drunken drive is the major cause of accidents in our country and no insurance claim is payable in case the driver/owner is found to be under the influence of intoxicating substances.

 Two types of claims; own damage and Third party claims are not payable if the insured is found to be under the influence of alcohol and drugs.
-Third party claims involve the loss of life of third parties and is viewed as serious offence by the honourable court.
+Third party claims involve the loss of life of third parties and is viewed as serious offence by the honorable court.
 Hence, it is advisable for the customers to refrain themselves from drunk & drive as these claims are excluded under the Car insurance policy.

 Intentional injury or damage: